wBehnza/threejs-label-earth/README.md

-# 3D Globe with labels
+# 3D Earth with labels

 A lightweight **Three.js**-powered globe with label and country support.